Using Pinterest, Facebook, and other social media platforms is a must for bloggers. But, it is more than adding a link to your most recent blog post.

 We all know the importance of using social media to reach an audience.
-Whether it is Facebook, Twitter, Instagram, or even Pinterest, there are people who want to read what you have to say.
+Whether it is Facebook, Twitter, Instagram, or even Pinterest, some people want to read what you have to say.

-Before you make your next post to any social media account, make sure you are not making any of these mistakes!
+Before making your next post to any social media account, make sure you are not making any of these mistakes!

 1. TALKING ONLY ABOUT YOURSELF